baliaga31/Rosalind/README.md

 # Rosalind

 Rosalind (http://rosalind.info/) is a very good website to learn python and bioinformatics.
-These exercices are divided into four groups:
+These exercices are divided in four groups:

 1. Python Village
 2. Bioinformatics Stronghold